metacpan/metacpan-cpan-extracted/distros/H/HTML-HTMLDoc/README.md

 The HTMLDOC home page at [https://www.msweet.org/htmldoc](https://www.msweet.org/htmldoc) and includes complete documentation for the program and a link to the GitHub repo.

-You will need to install HTMLDOC prior to installing this module, and it is recommended to experiment with the 'htmldoc' command prior to utilizing this module.

 All the config-setting modules return true for success or false for failure.
 You can test if errors occurred by calling the error-method.